magus-richard/magus-richard/README.md

 ## Hi there 👋

+I'm learning about github and git and plan to get up to speed .. fairly quickly :)

 <!--
 **magus-richard/magus-richard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.